erewhon/reactive-web-presentation/presentation/presentation.md

 First, let's look at a simple Elm program with embedded markdown.

 Then, let's look at Schnippets.
+Enter a few schnippets.
+See events count increasing.
+You can scrub back and forth.
+Now, let's change the code.
+Change text for date.
+(Or change it back.)

 </aside>